Some economics of artificial superintelligence: Introduction

 Indeed economists have written little about existential risk from AI.
 Of the work that has been done, most of it considers the tradeoff between AI-driven economic growth and existential risk.
 For example \citet{TrammellAschenbrenner2024} present a model in which accelerating technological development weakly reduces existential risk.\footnote{\citet{jones2016life} presents a model in which it is optimal to invest in safety as technology advances due to the increases in the value of life.
 For recent work on other margins of AI, see for instance \citet{motoki2024more, thompson2024ai, chugunova2025ruled}.} The reason is that accelerating technology can hasten the arrival of safety. \citet{jones2024ai} presents a model in which explosive growth due to AI only beats existential risk from the same when humans have near-log utility or anticipate large life-expectancy gains. \citet{Joneshowmuchshould2025} estimates that spending at least 1\% of GDP annually to avert catastrophic risk from AI is worthwhile.
 Such work takes for granted that misaligned ASI will harm humans.
-It does not consider the incentives that an advanced misaligned AI will have to help or harm humans.\footnote{\cite{gans2018self} is the rare exception.
+It does not consider the incentives that an misaligned ASI will have to help or harm humans.\footnote{\cite{gans2018self} is the rare exception.
 He argues that a paperclip-maximizing ASI may refrain from trying to seize all resources because it may not be able to control other AIs to whom it delegates the task of acquiring resources.
 As a result, a paperclip-maximizing ASI may be self-regulating.
 Unlike Gans, I consider a harder case in which the ASI is implicitly strong enough to control any sub-agents.} My article does.
+A related branch of work considers the problem of misaligned AI apart from existential risk. \citet{hadfield2016cooperative, hadfield2019incomplete, zhuang2020consequences}, for instance, aptly characterize the problem of misaligned AI as a principal-agent problem.
+They suggest that better contracts facilitate better behavior.
+By contrast I focus on the harder case in which AI is so strong that human principals do not have a third party capable of enforcing such contracts.

 Lastly, I contribute to the economic analysis of non-human societies.
 Economists have shown that the economic approach can explain cooperation amongst ants and termites \citep{tullock1990economics, Tullock1992, tullock1994economics}, the allocation of labor effort among birds \citep{tullock1971coal}, externalities between plants and animals \citep{tullock1971biological}, and variations in animals' propensity to be malicious \citep{tullock1978altruism}.
 My paper suggests that the economic approach can predict the behavior of superintelligences just as it does low intelligences.\footnote{For related work in the human context, see for instance, \citet{becker1962irrational, gode1993allocative, leeson2022hobo}.}